cjsheets/angular-trading-app/README.md

 ![](public/img/app-screenshot.png?raw=true)

-This project was built as part of the Free Code Camp cirriculum based on the following user stories:
+Part of the [FreeCodeCamp](https://www.freecodecamp.com/cjsheets) curriculum based on the following user stories:

 * I can view all books posted by every user.
 * I can add a new book.